billthefarmer/blog/blog/content/post/2017-08-24-whatever-o-meter-revisited.md

 ```

 The other difficult part was extracting optional parameters to pass as
 json to the javascript.
-I had to use `Scratch` inside if blocks to
+I had to use `Scratch` inside with blocks to
 save values.
 Luckily `Scratch.Get` returns `null` if the key doesn't
 exist.